-Have you cruised up the coastline to enjoy the wild canyons and beaches of Malibu this summer?
+Have you cruised up the coastline to enjoy the wild canyons and beaches of Malibu recently?
 Even though the traffic can be odious, the scenery is spectacular.
 Ever wonder how Malibu came to be… before Gidget came on the scene, that is?

 The King and Queen of Malibu: The True Story of the Battle For Paradise, written by David K. Randall, unlocks the mystery and provides a fascinating glimpse of life in early Los Angeles.
 Pop it in your beach bag and learn how Frederick Rindge came to California from Boston in the early 19th century to soothe his fragile health, and used his considerable inheritence to develop much of what we now know as downtown.
 He and his wife May settled in West Adams, where the hoi polloi lived and where many of the city’s early mansions still stand.